Goldilocks Test Sets for Face Verification: Conclusions

-The widely used web-scraped test sets LFW, CPLFW, CALFW, CFP-FP and AgeDB-30 have identity overlap and even image overlap with web-scraped training sets such as MS1MV2, Glint360k and WebFace4M.
-To explore the effect of train/test identity overlap on the estimated accuracy, we curated three equal-size subsets of MS1MV2 -- ID-Disjoint, ID-Overlap-R, and ID-Overlap-C -- relative to each of the test sets LFW, CFP-FP and AgeDB-30.
-Results across four different face recognition methods demonstrate that accuracy estimation is given an optimistic bias when there is train / test identity overlap, and that this bias is larger with the training set is cleaner and the test set is more challenging.
-These results motivate a general recommendation in favor of identity-disjoint train and test sets, and also identity-disjoint folds in the test set, in order to obtain rigorous and unbiased accuracy estimates.

-We curated two new face verification test sets following the general structure of existing test sets, but focused on dimensions of difficulty that are not emphasized in any existing test set.
-The Hadrian test set focuses on challenging facial hairstyle pairings and the Eclipse test set focuses on challenging under- / over-exposures pairings.
+We curated three new face verification test sets following the general structure of existing test sets but focused on dimensions of difficulty that are not emphasized in any existing test set.
+The Hadrian test set focuses on challenging facial hairstyle pairings, the Eclipse test set focuses on challenging under- / over-exposure pairings, and the ND-Twins test set focuses on twin pairings.
 To maintain the focus of each dataset, the effects of facial hairstyle are minimized in Eclipse and the effects of under- / over-exposure are minimized in Hadrian.
-Curating these test sets from the MORPH dataset ensures that they are identity-disjoint with all popular web-scraped training sets.
-Hadrian and Eclipse are new challenging test sets, with all models evaluated achieving lower accuracy than on the commonly-used existing LFW, CPLFW, CALFW, CFP-FP and AgeDB-30.
-An experimental comparison using a test set randomly selected from MORPH without regard to facial hairstyle and under-/over-exposure demonstrates that it is in fact the facial hairstyle combinations and exposure combinations that cause the challenging nature of these test sets.
+Curating these test sets from the MORPH and Twins Challenge datasets ensures that they are identity-disjoint with all popular web-scraped training sets.
+Moreover, controlling the number of occurrences of hard samples and balancing the demographic groups result in Goldilocks-level test sets.
+For accuracy, the proposed test sets are more challenging than commonly used test sets on 15 FR models.
+Compared with test sets that contain quality-reduced face images, the proposed test sets achieve comparable or higher difficulty degrees.

-This supplementary material provides 1) Gender and race distribution of LFW, CALFW, and CPLFW - Figure~\ref{fig:race-gender}, 2) detected mislabeling examples in MORPH5 - Figure~\ref{fig:eclipse-unexpected-pairs} and Figure~\ref{fig:hadrain-unexpected-pairs}, 3) 20 image pairs of the detected identity overlap and image overlap between MS1MV2 and LFW, CFP-FP, AgeDB-30.